 - medical documents from a physician

-There are times when documentation submitted does not provide adequate information for the primary elements mentioned above.
-In such cases, Disability Services may request additional documentation.
+There are times when the documentation submitted does not provide adequate information for the primary elements mentioned above.
+In such cases, Disability and Access Services may request additional documentation.

 Procedures for Services and Academic Accommodations

-When Disability Services has received and reviewed a student’s documentation, the office contacts students through their Central Piedmont email accounts to set up an intake meeting with a Disability Services counselor.
-At the meeting, the counselor explains Disability Services procedures and guidelines, discusses accommodations and completes any forms that might be necessary.
+When Disability and Access Services has received and reviewed a student's documentation, the office contacts students through their Central Piedmont email accounts to set up an intake meeting with a Disability and Access Services counselor.
+At the meeting, the counselor explains Disability and Access Services procedures and guidelines, discusses accommodations, and completes any forms that might be necessary.

-In order to guarantee timely accommodations, students must meet with an assigned Disability Services counselor prior to the start of the semester.
-The counselor completes an Accommodations Form for each class, based on approved accommodations.
-New Accommodations Forms must be completed each semester the student is enrolled.
-Approved classroom/testing accommodations are not effective until Accommodation Forms are signed by the counselor and student.
-The Accommodation Forms must be delivered by the student and signed by his/her instructor(s).
+To guarantee timely accommodations, students must meet with an assigned Disability and Access Services counselor before the start of the semester.
+The counselor provides an Accommodations Form for each class based on approved accommodations.
+New Accommodations Forms must be requested each semester the student is enrolled.
+Approved classroom/testing accommodations are not effective until the counselor and student sign accommodation Forms.
+The Accommodation Forms must be delivered by the student and signed by their instructor(s).

 For students who are deaf/hard of hearing, interpreting services are among the most critical components in educational programming.
 The success of a student's educational experience is dependent on the quality and availability of interpreting services.
-The College employs qualified, certified, and licensed interpreters skilled in using American Sign Language, who function as a communication channel among the student, instructor and classmates.
-Students are referred for interpreting services by a Disability Services counselor.
-At times, an adjustment to class scheduling is necessary in order to coordinate interpreting services.
-Deaf/hard of hearing students may request interpreting services for any College-sponsored program or activity.
+The College employs qualified, certified, and licensed interpreters skilled in using American Sign Language, who function as a communication channel among the student, instructor, and classmates.
+Students are referred for interpreting services by a Disability and Access Services counselor.
+At times, an adjustment to class scheduling is necessary to coordinate interpreting services.
+Deaf/hard of hearing students may request interpreting services for any college-sponsored program, meeting, or activity.

-In conjunction with other Central Piedmont counselors, Disability Services counselors can assist students in many capacities, including, but not limited to, providing referrals (within Central Piedmont and in the community), advocating for students, providing academic accommodations and offering support to students.
-Disability Services counselors also facilitate for faculty and staff appropriate provisions for accommodations to students with disabilities.
+In conjunction with other Central Piedmont counselors, Disability and Access Services counselors can assist students in many capacities, including, but not limited to, providing referrals (within Central Piedmont and in the community), advocating for students, providing academic accommodations, and offering support to students.

-In accordance with requirements of the Federal Family Education Rights and Privacy Act (FERPA), Disability Services protects students’ right to privacy by limiting access to disability records.
-Unless a student signs and dates the Consent to Release Information form, Disability Services will not disclose any information to a student’s parents/guardian/family members.
-Information concerning a student’s disability is treated confidentially and is only shared with College staff and faculty who have a legitimate educational interest.
-It is primarily the student’s responsibility to share this information when necessary and/or advisable.
+Per the Federal Family Education Rights and Privacy Act (FERPA) requirements, Disability and Access Services protects students' right to privacy by limiting access to disability records.
+Unless a student signs and dates the Consent to Release Information form, Disability and Access Services will not disclose any information to a student's parents/guardian/family members.
+Information concerning a student's disability is treated confidentially and is only shared with College staff and faculty who have a legitimate educational interest.
+It is primarily the student's responsibility to share this information when necessary and/or advisable.

 To appeal the denial of a requested accommodation, students should follow these steps:

-- Students who believe they are not reasonably accommodated by their approved accommodation should first discuss their concern with their Disability Services counselor.
+- Students who believe they are not reasonably accommodated by their approved accommodation should first discuss their concern with their Disability and Access Services counselor.

-- Any students not satisfied with the outcome after meeting with their Disability Services counselor may request a second meeting with the Director of Disability Services.
+- Any students not satisfied with the outcome after meeting with their Disability and Access Services counselor may request a second meeting with the Director of Disability and Access Services.

-- The Director of Disability Services then meets with the students, the assigned Disability Services counselor, and others necessary to determine a reasonable outcome.
-The director’s review is completed within seven business days.
+- The Director of Disability and Access Services will meet with the student, the assigned Disability and Access Services counselor, and others necessary to determine a reasonable outcome.
+The director's review is completed within seven business days.

-- The Director of Disability Services provides an explanation of the decision in writing to the student.
+- The Director of Disability and Access Services will explain the decision in writing to the student.